open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 #### process.runtime.dotnet.**gc.heap.size**

-Description: The heap size (including fragmentation), as observed during the latest garbage collection.
+The heap size (including fragmentation), as observed during the latest garbage collection.
 The value will be unavailable until at least one garbage collection has occurred.